TanguyLe/HoulgateFestFront/front/README.md

 #### Prod
 For a production-ready build, use `npm run build`.

 It will create a minified and uglified min.js file in the /web directory.
-Then you can directly open the index.html file to see the website.
+For a production use, launch the server `node server.js`, and browse to the url.
+The default is `localhost:3000`